Signatures of Star-planet Interactions: Observations of planet induced variability at many wavelengths

 In addition to Ca II H \& K observations, planet phased modulation has been reported in broadband optical photometry from space for $\tau$ Boo \citep{walker2008} and CoRoT-2 \citep{pagano2009} and in X-ray for HD 17156 \citep{maggio2015}.
-Tentative evidence of planet phased X-ray modulation of HD 179949 was reported by \cite{scandariato2013}.
+Tentative evidence of planet-phased X-ray modulation of HD 179949 was reported by \cite{scandariato2013}.
 They find an activity modulation period of $\sim4$ days (with a false alarm probability of 2\%), which is longer than the orbital period of 3.1 days, but may be tracing the synodic period of the planet with respect to the star ($P_{syn}$=4.7--5.6 days for $P_{rot}$=7--9 days).
-Clearer planet phased X-ray and far-UV modulation has also been reported for HD 189733 \citep{pillitteri2011,pillitteri2015}.
+Clearer planet-phased X-ray and far-UV modulation has also been reported for HD 189733 \citep{pillitteri2011,pillitteri2015}.

-From a modeling perspective, the combined flux at all wavelengths is needed to asses the total power emitted from such an interaction adding value to these higher energy observations.
 Ideally, simultaneous observations across optical, UV and X-ray activity indicators would be scheduled but has proven to be challenging to accomplish.
 From this and other perspectives discussed below, statistical studies of a large sample of monitored stars for planet phased stellar activity is the necessary path forward.

 The HD 189733 system is one of the most studied as it is a bright K2V dwarf at a distance of 19.3 pc, hosts a transiting hot Jupiter at a distance of only 0.03 AU \citep{bouchy2005}, and exhibits planet induced Ca II H \& K variations \citep{shkolnik2005,shkolnik2008}.
 It has been the subject of multiple searches for X-ray flares that coincide with the orbit of the planet.
 Transit observations of HD 189733b, with phase coverage from $\phi=0.52 - 0.65$ have shown that the X-ray spectrum softened in strict correspondence with the transit event, followed by a flaring event when the planet was at $\phi=0.54$ \citep{pillitteri2010,pillitteri2011,Pillitteri2014}.
 This phase offset for the beginning of the flare event corresponds to a location of $77^\circ$ forward of the sub-planetary point, as is also the case for the HD~179949 system.
 This phased emission is best interpreted as the observational signature of an active spot on the surface of the star that is connected to, and co-moving with, the planet \citep{Pillitteri2014}.
 Such a hot spot has been analytically derived by modeling the link between an exoplanet and the star \citep{lanza2012}.
 These authors calculated that if the planet is sufficiently close to the star (as is the case for hot Jupiters) the magnetic field lines that connect the star to the planet would produce such a phase offset owing to the relative orbital motion of the planet.